MeanderingProgrammer/dashboard.nvim/README.md

 # Features

-* Provide directory paths, plugin will display them on the new dashboard and make them accessible with single letter hotkey.
+* Provide directory paths, plugin will display them on the dashboard and make them accessible with single letter hotkey.
 * Order of input is preserved and hotkeys are generated sequentially, making experience consistent.

 # Install